sagagi74/Password-Generator/README.md

   var specialCharacters = "!\"#$%&'()*+,-./:;<=>?@[\\]^_`{|}~"

-When user click on Generate Password button following condtions are validated to run
+Upon clicking the "Generate Password" button, the application validates the following conditions:

-1. the application checks if inputed value are empty or cancel button are pressed
+Checks if any input values are empty or if the cancel button was pressed.
-2. the apppicaiton checks if it is integer
+Validates if the input is an integer.
-3. the application checks if password length are beween 8 and 128 characters
+Ensures that the password length is between 8 and 128 characters.
-4. Prompt for character types as following
+Prompts the user to select character types:

   var selectlowercaseCharacters = confirm("Do You want to Include lowercase characters?");
   var selectuppercaseCharacters = confirm("Do You want to Include uppercase characters?");
   var selectnumericCharacters = confirm("Do You want toInclude numeric characters?");
   var selectspecialCharacters = confirm("Do You want to Include special characters?");

-5.then The application checks if at least charcter types are selected
+Subsequently, the application verifies if at least one character type is selected.

-6. when Everythinga are validted, then passes "password" that was generated randomly and display on main page.
+Once all validations are successful, the randomly generated "password" is passed and displayed on the main page.